friend0/CyberRC/firmware/README.md

 By default, the Teensy doesn't come with a usb descriptor that enables Xinput.
 There are some common adaptations used to add an Xinput descriptor, but it does not enable additional hardware serial.
 Some manual interventions are required to make this work.

-# Rebuilding Protobufs
+# Building the Protobufs *Needed for manual compilation only*

 Protobufs for the Teensy should be rebuilt automatically by PlatformIO.
 The Teensy implementation in this case relies on `nanopb` which uses it's own protobuf compiler implementation.

-To rebuild the protobufs for the Python GUI test client, install `protoc` locally, navigate to `src/protos` and run:
+If you need to rebuild the protobufs for the any of the test clients, install `protoc` locally, navigate to `src/protos` and run, for example:

 `$ protoc --python_out=../../test_client --mypy_out=../../test_client RCData.proto`